Centre

 This research, led by Pete Murphy, has three distinct but related strands: Central and Local Government; Health and Social Care; and the Emergency Services of Police, Ambulance, and Fire and Rescue Services.
 Projects include the following.

-Pete Murphy, Martin Jones, Katarzyna Lakoma and Bernard Kofi Dom are part of an international six-year project, also involving researchers from Birmingham, Oxford, MMU and Cardiff Business Schools and five Japanese Universities, led by Professor Ishihara from Kwansei Gakuin University and Chairman of CIPFA (Japan), entitled “The UK Public Audit and Inspection Regime - Implications for Japanese Governments' Fiscal Democracy”.
+Pete Murphy, Martin Jones, Katarzyna Lakoma and Bernard Kofi Dom are part of an international six-year project, also involving researchers from Birmingham, Oxford, MMU and Cardiff Business Schools and five Japanese Universities, led by Professor Ishihara from Kwansei Gakuin University and Chair of CIPFA (Japan), entitled “The UK Public Audit and Inspection Regime - Implications for Japanese Governments' Fiscal Democracy”.

 Michael Hewitt, David Candon, Yu-Ling Liu-Smith and Pete Murphy are collaborating with the local NHS on the development of new Integrated Care Systems for Health and Social Care, that is currently being rolled out across the country.